History

 The first British Moth was built to this design in 1932.
 It was made of 3/8 inch mahogany, on frames spaced at 12 in., the deck was 3/16 inch thick, the centre plate a large triangular board.
 The mast and boom were bamboo with the sail being laced on.
 The sail itself carried four short battens and had very little roach.
 The rigging was formidable for such a small boat; twin forestays and a pair of shrouds on each side, as well as a backstay on outriggers from the transom and a striker projecting aft from the masthead.

-Early British Moth ConstructionThe boat was very heavy.
-Due to its sturdy construction, but it performed remarkably well by the standards of the day.
-It was much more stable than the American boat and the rig gave excellent windward performance.the group managed to obtain sailing rights on the Brent Reservoir (the Welsh Harp) in North London.
+Early British Moth ConstructionThe boat was very heavy due to its sturdy construction, but it performed remarkably well by the standards of the day.
+It was much more stable than the American boat and the rig gave excellent windward performance.
+The group managed to obtain sailing rights on the Brent Reservoir (the Welsh Harp) in North London.
 They were the first class to use this famous stretch of water for dinghy racing and for a time the British Moth was known as the “Brent One Design”.
 The National Championship trophy is still the Brent Cup.
 The class grew; thirty-two boats had been produced by the outbreak of World War 2.
 Unfortunately, when peace returned the British Moths had scattered and racing was not resumed on the Welsh Harp.

 The Forties

-Capsizing in order to travel to eventsThe British Moth reappeared on the Thames in 1948 due to the the activities of two boats; the first registered British Moth “Anne”, then owned by John Schilling and No. 2 “Sabre” owned by Eric Scobie, both based at Desborough Sailing Club.
+Capsizing in order to travel to eventsThe British Moth reappeared on the Thames in 1948 due to the the activities of two boats; the first registered British Moth No.1 “Anne”, then owned by John Schilling and No.2 “Sabre” owned by Eric Scobie, both based at Desborough Sailing Club.
 Having no other means of transport these two enthusiasts would sail their boats from one meeting to another, having to capsize and paddle under any intervening bridges.

 Largely as a result of their activities demand for the British Moth grew.
 When the new marine plywood arrived on the sailing scene it was Eric Scobie and Kenneth Gibbs who redesigned the boat in this material which eminently suited the British Moth.